azi84/cs5293sp20-project0/README.md

-       For this part we need to know that the extractincidents() function extract the pdf file from provided url link in fetchincidents(url) function.Therefore I decided to checked that if extract it what is the number of pages of each pdf file and printing that number so I choose the assert 0 to see the result.
+       For this part we need to know that the extractincidents() function extract the pdf file from provided url link in fetchincidents(url) function.Therefore I decided to checked that if extract it what is the number of pages of each pdf file, there is two way to check that one is equall the number of the pages to the nummber of the pdf we uesed which in my case is 23.
+The other way is we try to print it that number of any pdf we want tp check that in this case our assert must be 0 and when we run the test it shows fail but because we force that to be wrog to see the final result which is the number of the pages.

        The other thing that I checked was the length of the list I tried to extracted is equal to the 5 or not.
        Because the Incidents dataset has 5 attibute.

              def test_extract_num_of_pages():
                        data= project0.fetchincidents(url)